Is Solar a Good Fit for Me?

 Case closed.
 With my aging roof, half-shaded house, and the pricey cost to add solar, I won’t be installing panels anytime soon.

 Even so, there is a way I can support renewable energy without the expense of putting panels on my roof.
 Jackson EMC is involved in several projects that, when fully operational, will supply 25 megawatts of solar energy, enough energy supply to 4,2000 households annually.
-Jackson EMC members who wish to support renewable energy can purchase a 150 kilowatt-hour (kWh) block of power for $4.50 a month.
+Jackson EMC members who wish to support renewable energy can purchase a 150 kilowatt-hour (kWh) block of power for $4.50 a month through the Green Power program.

 Sign up, and you’ll support solar and other renewable energies as you make a positive impact on the environment without busting your bank account — or your roof tiles.